I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wudfddi/nf-wudfddi-iwdfiotargetstatemanagement-remove.md

 <p><b>Remove</b> always returns S_OK.</p>

 ## -remarks
 <p>Although the <b>Remove</b> method is available, drivers do not need to call it.
-If a driver has called <a href="https://msdn.microsoft.com/library/windows/hardware/ff558930">IWDFFileHandleTargetFactory::CreateFileHandleTarget</a> to create a file-handle-based I/O target,  the driver should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560210">IWDFObject::DeleteWdfObject</a> to delete the I/O target object after the driver has finished using the file-handle-based target.
-The <b>DeleteWdfObject</b> method performs the operations that <b>Remove</b> performs, along with additional operations.</p>

-<p>Although the <b>Remove</b> method is available, drivers do not need to call it.
-If a driver has called <a href="https://msdn.microsoft.com/library/windows/hardware/ff558930">IWDFFileHandleTargetFactory::CreateFileHandleTarget</a> to create a file-handle-based I/O target,  the driver should call <a href="https://msdn.microsoft.com/library/windows/hardware/ff560210">IWDFObject::DeleteWdfObject</a> to delete the I/O target object after the driver has finished using the file-handle-based target.
+If a driver has called <a href="wdf.iwdffilehandletargetfactory_createfilehandletarget">IWDFFileHandleTargetFactory::CreateFileHandleTarget</a> to create a file-handle-based I/O target,  the driver should call <a href="wdf.iwdfobject_deletewdfobject">IWDFObject::DeleteWdfObject</a> to delete the I/O target object after the driver has finished using the file-handle-based target.
 The <b>DeleteWdfObject</b> method performs the operations that <b>Remove</b> performs, along with additional operations.</p>

 ## -requirements
 <table>